mwong510ca/15Puzzle_OptimalSolver/PatternDatabase.java - details.md

 Group 8:     pattern size x (1 byte pattern value + 1 byte x 2 current and next moves)
                  518918400 x (1 byte + 1 byte x 2) = 1.6 GB.</pre>
 3. Think of the moves of zero space, instead of 1 shift at a time.
 Here is how my FreeMove functions works:
   * Zero is free to move on any (x) until it trigger changed.
 It will stop next to any tiles.
-If the moves are block by the tiles, it cannnot across to the other side.
+If the moves are block by the tiles, it cannot across to the other side.
 Group of 2 to 7, it will pass in 16 bits of its position 0000 0000 0000 0001, and group 8 as 8 bits of space order 0000 0001.
 But both will return in 16 bits.

     <pre>
         Example 1 - Pattern 6-6-3 : 1 1 1 1